Tote vs GK Software:

 AI-native point-of-sale built specifically for fuel and convenience, not a general retail platform shoehorned into our industry

 Tote represents a quantum leap.
 Built specifically for fuel and convenience from day one, with AI native to the platform foundation, not retrofitted as bolt-ons.
-We didn't improve the old way of doing things.
-We reimagined what's possible when you start fresh.

 What to look for